 The reality is, none of those comments represent the typical woman.
 In fact, they don’t even represent most women.
 All of them can be debunked with statistics.
 However, those false stereotypes are widely accepted.
 They are used to further bully women who are trying to protect their kids from abusers.
 They contribute to the nonsense claim of “parental alienation” that so many abusers use when the protective parent tries to keep the children safe.
 They mean that many women are not getting a fair amount of child support.
 They mean that judges favor men in custody battles and women are pegged as using children as pawns when they are really trying to protect.
 They mean that a woman has to fight harder in a custody battle than an abusive man does because judges are often trying to give more men custody to even out this “unfair advantage” that women supposedly have.

 Yes, women are more likely to have custody of children.
 But, that does not mean they are favored by the courts.
-There are various reasons, including the fact that many women still hold traditional roles as the children’s main care givers.
+Both the mother and father would probably hire experienced family law attorneys like Jennifer Croker and they are given a fair trial in terms of legality.
+There are various reasons, including the fact that many women still hold traditional roles as the children’s main caregivers.
 Also, in many states single women automatically have custody when they give birth, so they do get an advantage there–especially if the father never tries for any visitation or custody.
 Many times, custody defaults because the good fathers don’t fight it or they purposely give the mother custody.
 Here is an article with some interesting statistics.
 To quote that page:

 “According to DivorcePeers.com, the majority of child custody cases are not decided by the courts.